LawyerDr. jur. Dirk Lindloff, Legal advisor in Koblenz

 I.

-The claimant develops and markets computer and video games, among other things.
-The defendant is an internet provider.
+The applicant develops and markets computer and video games, among other things.
+The respondent is an Internet provider.

-The so-called "anti-piracy company L from Switzerland has determined on behalf of the applicant that on August 28 and 29, 2008, various Internet users under the IP addresses listed in detail, provided by the defendant as a provider, a file designated as "E" or "w" file via the so-called peer-to-peer network "BitTorrent" to other users for downloading and thus made it publicly available.
+The so-called "anti-piracy company L from Switzerland determined on behalf of the applicant that on August 28 and 29, 2008, various Internet users used IP addresses provided by the respondent as a provider to download a file designated as "E" or "w."
+August 2008, various Internet users with IP addresses listed in detail, provided by the respondent as a provider, offered a file designated as "E" and "w" to other users for download via the so-called peer-to-peer network "BitTorrent" and thus made it publicly available.

-On its website, the claimant advertises the fact that it deliberately refrained from providing the game with copy protection.
-In a statement by the claimant dated May 13, 2008, which it submitted with the written submission of September 3, 2008 as Exhibit AST 9, it states that the technical implementation of a copy protection makes no sense in view of the costs and effort involved, which is ultimately circumvented by pirate copiers in most cases.
-At the same time, she called for feedback on her decision in this statement.
+The applicant advertises on its website that it has deliberately refrained from providing the game with copy protection.
+In a statement by the applicant dated May 13, 2008, which it submitted as Exhibit AST 9 in its brief dated September 3, 2008, it states that the technical implementation of copy protection does not make sense in view of the costs and effort involved, which in most cases are ultimately circumvented by pirates.
+At the same time, it called for "feedback" on its decision in this statement.

-The Petitioner has submitted that it is the owner of the exclusive rights of use and exploitation in the computer game "E", which has been available on the market since June 5, 2008.
-The files mentioned are complete and functional versions of this computer game.
-This is certain based on the hash values determined.
-In the present case, two different hash values were determined, which is due to the fact that a total of five different versions of the game "E" are in circulation, which differ not in content but in file size and therefore have different hash values.
-The infringement of their intellectual property rights by the users active on the Internet at the specified times under the respective IP addresses was obvious.
-This also applies to the case that the infringing act was not carried out by the owner of the connection, but by a third party using the Internet access, due to the owner's duty of inspection.
-The owner of the connection is responsible for the actions carried out via "his" Internet connections, even if his (unencrypted) WLAN access is misused by unknown third parties, because it is technically possible and reasonable for each owner to protect the access from misuse by suitable encryption measures.
-The users behind the reported IP addresses had provided services used for infringing activities on a "commercial scale" by making the aforementioned files available to other Internet users for "downloading" .
-The necessary "commercial scale", which can be derived from the number and severity of the infringements, arises here from the fact that the program provided for download is a current product.
+The applicant argued that it was the owner of the exclusive rights of use and exploitation of the computer game "E," which had been available on the market since June 5, 2008.
+The files in question were complete and functional versions of this computer game.
+This was established on the basis of the hash values determined.
+In the present case, two different hash values had been determined, which was due to the fact that a total of five different versions of the game "E" were in circulation, which did not differ in content but in file size and therefore had different hash values.
+The infringement of their intellectual property rights by the users active on the Internet at the respective IP addresses at the times mentioned is obvious.
+Due to the connection owner's obligation to check, this also applies in cases where the infringement was not committed by the connection owner themselves, but by a third party using the Internet access.
+The connection owner is responsible for the actions carried out via "his" Internet connections as a disruptor, even if his (unencrypted) WLAN access is misused by unknown third parties, because it is technically possible and reasonable for every owner to protect access from misuse by means of suitable encryption measures.
+The users hidden behind the IP addresses provided had provided services used for infringing activities on a "commercial scale" by making the files mentioned above available to other Internet users for "download."
+The required "commercial scale," which could be derived from the number and severity of the infringements, resulted in this case from the fact that the program made available for download was a current product.

-The applicant requested in the first instance that to oblige the defendant to provide her with information – including, if necessary, the use of traffic data – about the full names and addresses of the persons to whom, in the context of using the service provided by the defendant, the IP addresses shown in the list marked AST 7 were assigned at the respective times shown.
+The applicant requested in the first instance that the respondent be obliged to provide it with - including, if necessary, the use of traffic data - information on the full names and addresses of the persons to whom, in the context of the use of the service provided by the respondent, the IP addresses listed in the AST 7 list were assigned at the respective times specified.

-The defendant requested that the application be dismissed and argued that the software used by L did not work "correctly without exception".
-Rather, it was not possible to rule out errors, operating errors and manipulation.
-In addition, when a file is uploaded to a file-sharing program, each user can technically prevent the downloading of this file by making the appropriate settings, so that it cannot automatically be assumed that the applicant's program was actually available for downloading in the above cases.
-Furthermore, when third parties use an Internet connection, there are no suitable protective measures to prevent the installation and use of file-sharing software.
-There is no presumption that the respective subscriber used the connection in a specific way.
+The respondent requested that the application be dismissed, arguing that the software used by L did not work "correctly without exception."
+Rather, errors, incorrect operation, and manipulation could not be ruled out.
+In addition, when uploading a file to a file-sharing program, any user could technically prevent the file from being downloaded by making the appropriate settings, so that it could not automatically be assumed that the applicant's program was actually available for download in the cases mentioned.
+Furthermore, when third parties used Internet access, there were no suitable means of protection to prevent the installation and use of file-sharing software.
+There is no presumption that the respective connection owner actually used the access.
 There are no indications that could point to "commercial-scale" activity.
-Furthermore, according to the current case law of the Federal Constitutional Court, stored traffic data may currently only be accessed if there is suspicion of the existence of a criminal offense pursuant to § 100 a sentence 2 StPO.
+Furthermore, according to the current case law of the Federal Constitutional Court, stored traffic data may currently only be accessed if there is suspicion of a criminal offense under Section 100a sentence 2 of the Code of Criminal Procedure.

 The applicant's immediate appeal is directed against this.
-It considers the decision to be legally flawed and, with its appeal, seeks a court order that the use of traffic data is permissible.
-The respondent has lodged an immediate appeal against the decision of the Regional Court, which contains no decision on costs with reference to Section 101 (9) sentence 5 UrhG and Section 13a of the Introductory Act to the German Civil Procedure Code (Einführungsgesetz zum Bürgerlichen Gesetzbuch; "EGBG"), requesting that her out-of-court costs be imposed on the applicant.
+She considers the decision to be legally erroneous and seeks a court order permitting the use of traffic data.
+The respondent has lodged an immediate appeal against the decision of the Regional Court, which does not contain a decision on costs with reference to Sections 101 (9) sentence 5 UrhG, 13a FGG, with the request that its extrajudicial costs be imposed on the applicant.

 II.

-1. The immediate appeal of the applicant is not to be objected to from a procedural point of view (section 101 (9) sentence 6 UrhG, section 22 FGG).
+1. The immediate appeal by the applicant is not objectionable from a procedural point of view (Section 101 (9) sentence 6 UrhG, Section 22 FGG).

-The District Court correctly assumed that the application was admissible under Section 101 (9) UrhG.
-The dynamic IP addresses necessary to determine the names and addresses of the respective Internet users are traffic data within the meaning of Section 101 (9) sentence 1 UrhG.
-According to § 3 No. 30 TKG, traffic data is data that is collected, processed or used in the provision of a telecommunications service.
-The user's name and address and the tariff option are therefore inventory data.
-Dynamic IP addresses are used to provide telecommunications services and are therefore traffic data.
-This traffic data may only be collected by court order.
-The name information links the IP address with a person and thus with a specific usage process and time.
-The assignment to the dynamic IP address is a use of the IP address that touches on and reveals the circumstances of a telecommunications process (see Begr. z.
+The Regional Court correctly assumed that the application was admissible under Section 101 (9) UrhG.
+The dynamic IP addresses required to determine the names and addresses of the respective Internet users are traffic data within the meaning of Section 101 (9) sentence 1 UrhG.
+According to Section 3 No. 30 of the German Telecommunications Act (TKG), traffic data is data that is collected, processed, or used in the provision of a telecommunications service.
+The name of the user and their address, as well as the tariff option, are therefore inventory data.
+The dynamic IP addresses are used in the provision of telecommunications services and are therefore traffic data.
+This traffic data may only be collected with a court order.
+The name information links the IP address to a person and thus to a specific usage process and time.
+The assignment to the dynamic IP address is a use of the IP address that affects and reveals the circumstances of a telecommunications process (cf. Begr. z.
 RegE, BT-Drs.
 16/5048, p.
-59 re § 101.2 UrhG; Kitz, NJW 2008, 2374, 2376; Hören, NJW 2008, 3099, 3100; LG Darmstadt, K&R 2006, 290 et seq. = MMR 2006, 330 et seq. = GRUR-RR 2006, 173, 174; dissenting opinion: District Court Offenburg, decision of April 17, 2008 -3 Qs 83/07).
+59 on Section 101 (2) UrhG; Kitz, NJW 2008, 2374, 2376; Hoe-ren, NJW 2008, 3099, 3100; LG Darmstadt, K&R 2006, 290 ff = MMR 2006, 330 ff = GRUR-RR 2006, 173, 174; dissenting opinion LG Offenburg, decision of April 17, 2008 -3 Qs 83/07).

-It can be left open whether the application is unfounded for the sole reason that the data may have been deleted in the meantime and that any claim for information may therefore have been settled.
-It cannot be assumed that the data will be deleted.
-In proceedings for a temporary injunction, it may be correct when examining a reason for the injunction to refer to the court's knowledge that the traffic data in question is usually deleted after seven days at the latest (see Regional Court of Cologne, decision of September 2, 2008, Az.
-28 AR 4/08; LG Frankfurt, decision of September 18, 2008, Az.
+It can be left open whether the application is unfounded simply because the data may have been deleted in the meantime and any claim to information may therefore have become moot.
+It cannot be assumed that the data has been deleted.
+In proceedings for a temporary injunction, it may be correct to refer to the court's known practice that the traffic data in question here is usually deleted after seven days at the latest when examining the grounds for the injunction (see LG Cologne, decision of September 2, 2008, Ref.
+28 AR 4/08; Frankfurt Regional Court, decision of September 18, 2008, ref.
 2-06 O 534/06).
-In the present case, however, the application is no longer being pursued in summary proceedings and the defendant (provider) has been granted a legal hearing.
-The defendant did not claim that it was no longer in possession of the data, but rather, in its written submission of October 13, 2008, p.
+In the present case, however, the application is no longer being pursued in summary proceedings and the respondent (provider) has been granted a legal hearing.
+The respondent did not claim that it was no longer in possession of the data, but merely stated in its written submission of October 13, 2008, p.
 19 (p.
-213 of the annex) merely stated that Internet service providers only store traffic data for a few days, a maximum of five to seven days; this is generally known in the industry and also known to the applicant.
-Therefore, the requests "could" have been settled in the meantime.
-However, the Senate - and the Petitioner - are not aware whether the Respondent actually still had the data in question stored.
-The Petitioner is alleged to have made "downloads" and "uploads" on August 28 and 29, 2008.
-With regard to the Internet connection in question,longer storage of the data in accordance with § 96 ff TKG is necessary, for example for invoicing, or whether it is a flat-rate connection, for which a correspondingly shorter storage period is generally permissible (see on this the Regional Court of Darmstadt, loc. cit.), has not been argued.
+213 of the file) that traffic data from Internet service providers is only stored for a few days, a maximum of five to seven days; this is common practice in the industry and is also known to the applicant.
+Therefore, the applications "could" have been settled in the meantime.
+However, the Senate – and the applicant – do not know whether the respondent actually still has the data in question stored.
+The applicant claims that "downloads" and "uploads" took place on August 28 and 29, 2008.
+It has not been argued whether the Internet connections in question require longer storage of the data in accordance with Sections 96 et seq.
+TKG, for example for billing purposes, or whether they are flat-rate connections, for which a correspondingly shorter storage period is generally permissible (cf. LG Darmstadt, loc. cit.).
 Accordingly, it cannot be assumed that the claim for information has been settled.

-On the basis of the applicant's prima facie evidence, it can also be assumed that the applicant is the owner of the copyrights to the computer game program E.
+Based on the applicant's prima facie evidence, it can also be assumed that she is the owner of the copyrights to the computer game program E.

-Whether it can also be assumed in her favor that, under the determined IP addresses at the communicated times, active customers of the respondent made a file covered by the applicant's copyright available for download on the Internet and that this activity constitutes the provision of a service within the meaning of Section 101 ( 2 sentence 1 no. 3 UrhG, is already questionable because, according to the applicant's submission, the files provided for download also had different hash values, which could prevent the copyrighted game file from being clearly identified.
-Ultimately, this question, like the question of whether there was an obvious infringement by the owners of the respective Internet connections within the meaning of Section 101 (2) sentence 1 UrhG, can also be left open.
+Whether it can also be assumed in her favor that, at the times reported, active customers of the respondent made a file covered by the applicant's copyright available for download on the Internet from the IP addresses identified, and that this activity constitutes the provision of a service within the meaning of Section 101 (2) sentence 1 no. 3 UrhG, is already questionable because, even according to the applicant's submission, the files made available for "download" had different hash values, which could prevent the copyright-protected game file from being clearly identified.
+Ultimately, this can also be left open, as can the question of whether this constitutes an obvious infringement by the owners of the respective Internet connections to be identified within the meaning of Section 101 (2) sentence 1 UrhG.

-In any case, the applicant has not substantiated an act of infringement on a "commercial scale".
+In any case, the applicant has not substantiated an infringement on a "commercial scale."

-In the event of an infringement, Section 101 (1) sentence 2 UrhG clarifies that for the characteristic of "commercial scale", not only the number of infringements should be decisive, but also the severity of the infringements can establish the existence of an "commercial scale".
-The lattercan be the case, in particular, if, for example, a complete music album were made available on the internet in Germany before or immediately after its publication, according to the recommendation of the Bundestag Legal Affairs Committee of April 9, 2008 (BT-Drs.
+In the event of a copyright infringement, Section 101 (1) sentence 2 UrhG clarifies that the criterion of "commercial scale" is not determined solely by the number of infringements, but that the severity of the infringements can also justify the existence of a "commercial scale."
+According to the recommendation of the Bundestag's Legal Affairs Committee of April 9, 2008 (BT-Drs.
 16, 8783, p.
-50).
+50), the latter could be the case in particular if, for example, a complete music album were made available on the Internet before or immediately after its release in Germany.

-In accordance with these principles, the Regional Court was correct in its conclusion that the "commercial scale" of the downloading and uploading of copyright-protected data by the defendant's customers behind the disclosed IP addresses was not present in the case at hand.
-The claimant has not alleged a large number of "downloads" and "uploads".
-A single download and/or upload of files cannot in itself constitute a "commercial scale", even if it occurs on an internet file-sharing platform.
-The applicant's submission that it is not possible for technical reasons to prove more than the simultaneous offering of a work, i.e. a large number of infringements, in Internet file-sharing networks does not conflict with this.
-The Bundesrat (Federal Council) had already recognized this problem in its recommendation (BT-Drs.
-16/5058, pp. 59/60) and therefore, as explained, recommended that the restriction be waived.
-In the end, the legislature did not follow this.
-If the legislator had wanted to allow a one-time "download" and/or "upload" on its own, it would have waived the restrictive characteristic of "commercial scale".
-It is not for the court to decide what constitutes a "commercial scale" based on the number of downloads and uploads.
-However, the numbers mentioned by the district court as a criterion for assuming "commercial scale" (3,000 pieces of music and 200 films), based on the practice of the public prosecutor's office, do not appear very practical to the court.
+Taking these principles into account, the Regional Court rightly concluded that the downloading and uploading of copyright-protected data by the respondent's customers hidden behind the IP addresses provided did not constitute "commercial scale" in the present case.
+The applicant did not claim a large number of downloads and uploads.
+A single download and/or upload of files cannot in itself constitute "commercial scale," even if this takes place on an Internet file-sharing platform.
+This is not contradicted by the applicant's argument that, for technical reasons, it is not possible to prove more than the simultaneous offering of a work, i.e., a large number of infringements, on Internet file-sharing platforms.
+The Federal Council had already recognized this problem in its recommendation (BT-Drs.
+16/5058, pp. 59/60) and, as explained, recommended waiving the restriction for this reason.
+The legislature did not follow this recommendation.
+If the legislature had wanted to allow a single "download" and/or "upload" to be sufficient on its own, it would have waived the restrictive criterion of "commercial scale."
+The Senate does not have to decide on the number of "downloads" and "uploads" that would constitute "commercial scale."
+However, the numbers cited by the Regional Court as criteria for assuming "commercial scale" (3,000 pieces of music and 200 films), based on the practice of public prosecutors, appear to the Senate to be impractical.

-2. The respondent's appeal against the Regional Court's decision on costs is to be regarded as a permissible, dependent cross-appeal with regard to section 20a of the Introductory Act to the German Code of Civil Procedure (Einführungsgesetz zum Bürgerlichen Gesetzbuch; FGG).
+2. The respondent's appeal against the Regional Court's decision on costs is to be regarded as an admissible dependent appeal in accordance with Section 20a FGG.
 However, it is unfounded.
-Contrary to the complainant's legal opinion, Section 101 (9) sentence 5 UrhG merely refers to the "costs", meaning the court costs pursuant to Section 128 c KostO (200.00 euros).
-The reimbursement of extrajudicial costs is not regulated, so that the district court rightly applied § 13a FGG and rejected the imposition of the extrajudicial costs of the first-instance proceedings on the applicant with good reason.
+Contrary to the appellant's legal opinion, Section 101 (9) sentence 5 UrhG (German Copyright Act) merely refers to "costs," meaning the court costs pursuant to Section 128 c KostO (German Court Costs Act) (EUR 200.00).
+The reimbursement of extrajudicial costs is not regulated, so that the Regional Court rightly applied § 13a FGG and refused to impose the extrajudicial costs of the first instance proceedings on the applicant with valid reasons.

 The statements represent initial information that was current for the law applicable in Germany at the time of initial publication.
 The legal situation may have changed since then.
 Furthermore, the information provided cannot replace individual advice on a specific matter.
 Please contact us for this purpose.